Atrix256/SampleZoo/doc/progressive.md

 An example of where this comes up is in numerical integration, where you are graphing the sample count on the x axis and the integration error on the y axis.

-If you are graphing 1 to N samples, for progressive sequence syou can just generate an N sample sequence and graph the integration error at each step in the sequence.
+If you are graphing 1 to N samples, for progressive sequences you can just generate an N sample sequence and graph the integration error at each step in the sequence.

 For non progressive sequences, it gets a little more difficult though.
 You need to generate a sequence for EVERY sample count 1 to N and calculate the sample count of that sequence.

 The reason for this is because a non progressive sequence is almost always going to have A LOT of integration error in the beginning, regardless of how much error it gets to in the end.

 If we don't do that, we aren't giving a fair apples to apples test between the sequences.
-Nobody is going to use a non progressive sequence and expect it to keep up with a progressive sequence in integration error in the intermediate samples.
+Nobody is going to use a non progressive sequence and expect it to keep up with a progressive sequence in integration error for intermediate samples.